-Table C-6-Error!
-Use the Home tab to apply 0 to the text that you want to appear here.-1 - Hierarchical levels

 In the case of aggregation of different quality results, the standalone quality report should provide full information on the original results (with evaluation procedures and measures applied); the aggregated result; and the aggregation method, whereas the metadata may describe only the aggregated result with a reference to the original results described in the standalone quality report.

 The aggregated Data Quality result provides a result if the dataset has passed conformance to the Data Product Specification.